Jasha10/farmbot/README.md

 Create a framework for taking follow-up actions after stowing a package, e.g. `stow my-package` followed by `cd target-dir && stow -t .git stow-t.git` to stow a `.git/info/exclude` file.
 Do this well by manipulating in-memory tree structures representing files, simulating what the tree "should look like" (to detect if the farm is out of sync), and simulating what the tree will look like after an action such as `stow` is taken.

+### Managing Package Managers
+- keep track of software installed on the system via various package managers
+- possibly change the state of the system to match a specification

+Open question: Is this vision trying to solve some of the same things as those infra-as-code / config management / automation projects like OpenTofu / Ansible / Puppet / Saltstack / ...?
+I've never used them.

 ### Managing software versions
 - Automate bumping versions installed software
   - use first-class tools like `cargo`, `brew`, `apt`, `pipx`, etc. to install and manage software locally